RoadieHQ/marketing-site/content/docs/integrations/prometheus/index.md

 https://<tenant-name>.roadie.so/administration/settings/proxy
 ```

 Prometheus plugin is using the URL `/prometheus/api` so you need to put that as the path for the proxy.
 The target will be the URL of your Prometheus instance and the path to the API of it.
-Additionally you can add headers to the request, depending how the authentication is implemented for your Prometheus instance.
+Additionally, you can add headers to the request, depending how the authentication is implemented for your Prometheus instance.

 ![Prometheus proxy configuration](prom_proxy_config.png)